theMiddleBlue/ReputationIP/README.md

 # Reputation IP
-set of bash script for get a list of IP with a bad reputation
+set of bash scripts that download list of IP address with a bad reputation, from public database/website like https://www.maxmind.com/en/proxy-detection-sample-list or https://check.torproject.org/cgi-bin/TorBulkExitList.py?ip=1.1.1.1

 ## anonymous_proxy.sh
 Download from maxmind.com a list of 250 Open Proxy.
 From https://www.maxmind.com/en/proxy-detection-sample-list